 Library card fee for non-University borrowers.
 Libraries are open to the public for use of materials.
 Adult Texas residents who are not members of the University community may borrow materials for home use by purchasing a courtesy borrower card at the Courtesy Borrower Services Desk at the Perry-Castañeda Library, entrance level.
 A photo ID and proof of Texas residence are required at the time of purchase.
 The fee may be waived for current members of the Texas Exes, for users who present valid TexShare cards from libraries participating in the TexShare Card Program, and for other users included in reciprocal borrowing agreements in which the University Libraries participates.
-More information on fees and waivers is published by the University Libraries (https://legacy.lib.utexas.edu/services/borrower/non-ut).
+More information on fees and waivers is published by the University Libraries.
 Cards are valid for the period of enrollment, membership, or appointment, not to exceed one year.